 Eventually I came back to this, got more of it working, and eventually got it all working from source (although on one of my machines the binary version of ConTeXt failed - that CPU did not support some SSE options that the contributed binary used, but such is life and anyway we prefer to build from source!).
-The tests are now here to check that a new version works.
+That caused me to add a minimal test for ConTeXt, but I have now removed that, the move from mkiv ConTeXt to LuaMetaTex convinced me that I have no interest in trying to keep up with the developments at the context garden.

-Along the way, I have discovered that I really dislike much of T_EX itself, and $\&T_EX$ too is a bit problematic:
+Along the way, I have discovered that I really dislike much of T_EX itself, and ET_EX too is a bit problematic:

-The Fonts are ugly.
+- The default fonts (Latin Modern and variants) are ugly in my opinion.
 I have no interest in mathematical formulae, only in humanities.
-For this document I am using X∃LATEX so that I can use my system fonts.
-In particular the original fonts, and variants such as cm-unicode, sometimes make very strange choices for diacritical markings, particularly the cedilla.

-- It is a programming language, but very idiosyncratic and sometimes poorly documented - some parts are well documented, others less so, and the names you need to search for are not always the regular typesetting names.
+For this document I am using xelatex so that I can use my system fonts.
+In particular the original fonts, and variants such as cm-unicode, sometimes make very strange choices for diacritical markings, particularly for those languages where a cedilla is described by wikipedia as a diacritical comma). - It is a programming language, but very idiosyncratic and sometimes poorly documented - some parts are well documented, others less so, and the names you need to search for are not always the regular typesetting names.
 1 - All the additions in ET_EX etc. use macros, and many want to be loaded last.
-In practice, that means that they interact with each other. - I have no use for outputs other than PDF files. - As with many things from the past, basic T_EX predates unicode.
-There have been various language-specific versions in the past, but for me the least-painful T_EX variant is xelatex.
+In practice, that means that they interact with each other. - I had no use for outputs other than PDF files, so my starting point was using pdflatex to create PDFs, often with old markup, even though by that date lualatex and unicode could probably have worked well in almost everything I wanted to do. - As with many things from the past, basic T_EX predates unicode.
+There have been various language-specific versions in the past, but for me the least-painful T_EX variant was xelatex.
+In 2023 I decided I preferred lualatex for new tests (where possible).